dogoncouch/logshell/README.md

   -f &lt;logfile&gt;                Output file (try default) -p &lt;logpath&gt;                Output path (do not use with -f) -s &lt;shell&gt;                  Shell to use</pre>

+# Tips
+If you set a command as your shell, logshell will execute it, log the output, and then exit.
+The following will start the quizlight program, log its output, and then log out of the system entirely so the test-taker can't do any tampering:

+    logshell -s quizlight ; exit

+Note: this only works with commands that output to standard output.